 Baby Gear Shopping List – Prepare for your baby’s arrival with this helpful list of the basic items you’ll need (and some suggested extras).

-Backaches – Information on the causes of backache during pregnancy and what you can do about it from the March of Dimes Pregnancy & Newborn Health Education Center.
+Backaches During Pregnancy – The American College of Obstetricians and Gynecologists website has many helpful FAQs on the causes of backache during pregnancy and what you can do about it.

-Brain Development – Zero to Three provides parents, caregivers and clinicians with meaningful information about early brain development and the relationships that support intellectual and social-emotional growth.
+Brain Development – The national office of Head Start offers meaningful information about the support infants and young children need to promote important early brain development and the relationships that support intellectual and social-emotional growth.

 Childbirth Connection – The Childbirth Connection (formerly the Maternity Center Association) is a nonprofit organization, dedicated to improving maternity care in the U.S. since 1918.

 Choosing a Pediatrician – The American Academy of Pediatrics (AAP) offers online patient education on how to choose a pediatrician for your baby.